Johann Georg Hagen: Expulsion

 On July 4, 1872, Otto von Bismarck, chancellor of Germany, expelled the Jesuits from the German Empire.
 Johann left for England where he was eventually ordained into the priesthood.

 Emigration to US

 In June 1880, he left England for the United States.
 There he began teaching at Sacred Heart College in Prairie du Chien, Wisconsin.
 There he cultivated his interest in astronomy and built a small observatory for making astronomical observations.
 In Wisconsin, he became a naturalized citizen.

 He was called to serve as the Director of the Georgetown University Observatory in 1888.
 There he continued his research and published numerous articles and texts.
-In mathematics, the Rothe–Hagen identity is named after him; it appears in his three-volume 1891 publication, Synopsis of Higher Mathematics.

 He contributed several articles on astronomical topics to the Catholic Encyclopedia.

 Vatican Observatory

 In 1906, John was called by Pope Pius X to take charge of the Vatican Observatory in Rome.
 He died in Rome on September 6, 1930.

+Research

+Hagen is also noted for his study of variable stars.
+His survey was published in his Atlas Stellarum Variabilium (1890–1902).

+In mathematics, the Rothe–Hagen identity is named after him; it appears in his three-volume 1891 publication, Synopsis of Higher Mathematics.

+At the Vatican observatory, he reported a dark nebula that he could not photograph in 1931.
+This object is known as the Hagen cloud.
+Modern astronomy has discarded the existence of that nebula and has attributed it to inconsistencies in visual perception.